ajaxe/JournalDocs/docs/about.md

 # About Me

 > I am a dotnet developer, an avid gamer (jeez what a surprise) and love to explore new technologies.
 I am a new father and when I have juggled my priorities :stuck_out_tongue:, I experiment with new software stacks.
 > As technologies change daily, I believe on-the-job experience should be augmented with off hour developmental explorations.
-I am hoping by working on this site I would be taking a small step in this direction.
+I am hoping by working on this site I would be taking a step in this direction.

 ## Current Interests